polakowo/vectorbt/docs/docs/index.md

 ![](/assets/logo/header.svg)

+!!! important
+    All the active development has moved to **[vectorbt PRO](https://vectorbt.pro/)**.
+    This project is being maintained only.
+PRs are welcome.

 ## What is vectorbt?

 vectorbt is a Python package for quantitative analysis that takes a novel approach to backtesting: